Survey fielded to 292,251 US physicians Medscape's Infectious Disease Physician Lifestyle Report 2012

 unhappiest physicians, according to self-rating, were those who didn't

-volunteer, followed by those who tutored or did counseling
+volunteer, followed by those who tutored or did counseling.
+Doing any

 type of volunteer work was associated with a self-rated happiness score higher